Scalp massage for healthy hair

 But why is scalp massage so good?
 Scalp massage helps the body secrete the hormone oxytocin, which is also called the "love hormone".
 This hormone provides a feeling of happiness and well-being.
 It is a kind of reward system in the body, like dopamine, which makes you achieve a state of well-being (source).

 However, it is not only extra energy and joy that you get from the massage.
-Scalp massage also helps to reduce tension in the body and has a relaxing effect.
+Scalp massage also helps to reduce tension in the body and has a relaxing effect, making it an excellent stress-relief technique.

 Relaxation and stress reduction